spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

 There are only two settings currently that are configurable inside the Touch Portal Plugin Settings UI

 **<h2>Browser Executable Path  </h2>**

-<div style="width: 75px; background-color:green; text-align: center; border-radius: 10px; font-weight: bold">Setting</div>
-Description: Allows for changing which browser executable is used by puppeteer to capture the web pages.
+*Description*: Allows for changing which browser executable is used by puppeteer to capture the web pages.

 Default: